paultopia/experimental-cryogen/resources/templates/md/posts/text-encoding-browser.md

     return parser.parseFromString(xmlstring, "text/xml");}
 ```

+and then you can use normal DOM methods and attributes to navigate and get things from the XML, just as if it were a HTML page.

 Step 3.
 Display some intermediate results on a web page.
+You've got strings, display them.

 Step 4.
 Convert the crazy windows encoding to something more rational.
 This is the fun part.